 So how then can one differentiate and command a price premium for water?
 It has already been done many times before.
 Consider Voss, Pellegrino, Ty Nant, and many other brands of bottled water.

-Here are some of the more common approaches to differentiating water that the marketing executives in my workshops have taken:
+Here are some of the more common approaches to differentiating water that the marketing executives in our workshops have taken:

 - Bottle/packaging shape/color/functionality